vuo/vuo/node/vuo.tree/descriptions/vuo.tree.fetch.json.md

 See [vuo.url](vuo-nodeset://vuo.url) for info on how Vuo handles URLs.

 If there's an error in the JSON, this node outputs an empty tree.
-Check Console.app for details about the error.
+Check Vuo's Console window (Tools > Show Console) for details about the error.

 Name-value pairs in JSON objects roughly correspond to trees.